Capture One Pro Introduction

 And if you process most of your photos as tiffs you may want to stay with Lightroom.
 Capture One is a bit slow when rendering huge .tif files.
-While Phase One engineers are working on this, and Capture One Pro 10 is much faster with those files than previous versions, I personally don’t feel they are quite there yet.
+Phase One engineers are working on this.
+Capture One Pro 10 is much faster with those files than previous versions, I personally don’t feel they are quite there yet.

 Finally, remember that Capture One isn’t Lightroom.
 It works differently, but it works really well.
 If you are the type of photographer who has trouble learning new techniques and software platforms you may want to stick with what you know.

-I firmly believe that Phase One produces some of the best webinars and tutorials because that is how I learned how to use the software in mere hours.
+I firmly believe that Phase One produces some of the best webinars and tutorials.
+That is how I learned how to use the software in mere hours.
 So you won’t be heading down this road in the dark if you decide to switch.
 And more importantly, with their customer support you won’t be walking the road alone either.

 Now I have to go, I have a huge job ahead of me – getting all of my photos into Capture One.
 For me the rewards are far worth any of the drawbacks because I think Phase One is working on a far superior product here.

 I emailed Phase One about how impressed I am with Capture One.
 They responded by making an ambassador.
 If you want a 10% discount on buying their software outright or 10% off of one of their monthly subscription plans enter my ambassador discount code: AMBJAYG at checkout and start making your photos look better.
 Way better!